Email FacebookTwitterMenu burgerClose thin

 • Other defined contribution plans

-Roth IRAs don’t have RMDs, so you can leave your money in those accounts as long as you want.
-Anyone who inherits your Roth account, however, will have to take minimum distributions.
+However, Roth IRAs don’t have RMDs, allowing you to leave your money in these accounts as long as you want.
+(Roth 401(k)s also are not subject to RMDs,) Anyone who inherits your Roth account, however, will have to take minimum distributions.

-For anyone who has yet to start RMDs, they generally begin at age 73.
-More specifically, the IRS says you must start taking them by your required beginning date.
-For your first RMD, it’s April 1 of the year following the year in which you turn 73.
+Your first RMD is due April 1 of the year following the year in which you turn 73.
 So if you turn 73 on Oct.
-5, then your RMDs must be taken by April 1 of the next calendar year.
-For RMDs after your first, the RMD deadline is December 31 each year.
+5, then your RMDs must be taken by April 1 of the following calendar year.
+The deadline for all subsequent RMDs is December 31 each year.

-The amount you’re required to withdraw is based on your account balance and life expectancy.
+The amount you must withdraw depends on your account balance and a life expectancy factor set by the IRS.
 Withdrawals are taxed at your ordinary income tax rate.
-Failing to take RMDs on schedule can result in a 25% penalty on the amount you failed to withdraw.

 RMD Strategies to Reduce Taxes